pierky/arouteserver/docs/CONFIG.rst

         custom_options:
           bird:
             any:
+              protocol:
                 config_lines:
                 - interface "eth0";
             ipv6:
+              channel:
                 config_lines:
                 - extended next hop on;
           openbgpd:
             any:
+              client:
                 config_lines:
                 - holdtime 30

-In the example above, we can see that for the AS123 client the BIRD route-server will be configured to use eth0 for both the IPv4 and IPv6 sessions; Extended Next-Hop will be enabled on the IPv6 session; the OpenBGPD configuration for that client will have a holdtime of 30 seconds for both the IPv4 and IPv6 sessions.
+In the example above, we can see that for the AS123 client the BIRD 2 route-server will be configured to use eth0 for both the IPv4 and IPv6 sessions; Extended Next-Hop will be enabled on the IPv6 session; the OpenBGPD configuration for that client will have a holdtime of 30 seconds for both the IPv4 and IPv6 sessions.

 .. warning:: ARouteServer functionalities may be adversely affected by the usage of custom options; the tool does not check the content of the ``custom_options`` section, so if options that contradict or overlap with those used by ARouteServer are set, the output configuration may not reflect the expected results.
 Please double check the settings provided here and test them carefully before releasing them in production.